PneumaticDoggo/Voss-Configurator/README.md

 - **Batch Template Generation**: Generate base templates including vlan creation, i-sid to vlan association and interface configs.
 - **Auto detection of the default gateway for batch configs**: The Voss configurator will automatically assign the default gateway where possible, using the IP address of the switch from a loaded CSV or manual device input.
 - **Template System**: Save and load configuration templates
+- **Auto Update**: The program will now automatically check for available updates and apply those automatically.

 ## Requirements